techidaily/site-win11/source/_posts/decoding-microsoft-family-safetys-core-functions.md

  To enable**Activity Reporting** on your Web app, follow the steps below:

-1. Sign in to your[family.microsoft.com](http://family.microsoft.com) account.
+1. Sign in to your [family.microsoft.com](http://family.microsoft.com) account.
 2. Click on**Overview** .
 3. Scroll down and click on**Activity Settings > Activity reporting > On** .